kashw2/My-Brain/Education/Abstract Reasoning/Examples/VerticalHorizontalFlip.md

 ![[Pasted image 20240601211930.png]]

-In this example **C** is the answer as it is first [[Abstract Reasoning/Introduction#Vertical|Vertically Flipped]] before being [[Abstract Reasoning/Introduction#Horizontal|Horizontally Flipped]] and at all times a point should be entering the centre and the lines should not be present as the lines would represent the edge of the paper.
+In this example **C** is the answer as it is first [[Education/Abstract Reasoning/Introduction#Vertical|Vertically Flipped]] before being [[Education/Abstract Reasoning/Introduction#Horizontal|Horizontally Flipped]] and at all times a point should be entering the centre and the lines should not be present as the lines would represent the edge of the paper.